A Trupanion blog

 Cats are independent animals, but sometimes they do like to play, interact, and socialize.
 With that being said, it may be hard to interpret when they’re trying to communicate with you.
 Whether you have a kitten or a multi-cat household, the ability to understand cat body language is helpful for any pet owner.
 We sat down with Trupanion veterinarian Dr. Caroline Wilde to learn more about cat body language and the benefits to understanding your feline friend.

-What you need to know about cat
+What you need to know about cat body language

-Every cat has a unique way of communicating.
+Every cat has unique way of communicating.
 Also, your cat may respond differently or communicate differently based on its personality.
 Wilde breaks down the importance of understanding what your cat is trying to say to you.

 “Cats are more subtle than dogs in terms of the ways that they communicate, so it is important to watch a cat’s cues carefully and then respond appropriately.
 Cats may lash out when scared, so it is important to watch your cat for cues to avoid injury.
-Understanding normal behavior can help detect ‘abnormal’ behavior sooner, thereby allowing earlier detection of sickness or injury.”
+Understanding normal behavior can help detect “abnormal” behavior sooner, thereby allowing earlier detection of sickness or injury.”

 If you’re a new cat owner, you might still be trying to understand and get to know your furry friend.
 So it might take time to know if your cat is sick or if something more is going on with your cat’s behavior.
-If you have any concerns about your feline, please seek medical care.
+If you have any concerns for your feline, please seek medical care.

 Consider the following:

 - Cats use their posture, ears, eyes, fur, and position of their legs and tail to communicate.